librato/collectd-librato/README.md

 cookbook](https://github.com/librato/collectd-librato-cookbook)
 available that will install and configure the collectd Librato plugin.

+## Using Ansible

+If you are using Ansible, Bruce Burgess has [added](https://github.com/iceburg-net/ansible-pcd/commit/c16eac4a8be47b96a9f3dce06c157e7baf70c24e) Librato collectd integration to their [ansible-pcd](https://github.com/iceburg-net/ansible-pcd) framework.

 ## RHEL / CentOS RPMs

 [Eric-Olivier Lamey](https://github.com/eolamey) provides RPM packages